Inside the Star

 And he remembered.

 Memory didn't always survive the Soul Stream.
-Going up tended to wash you clean; going down tended to keep you intact.
-ZiggyBoot had been dragged down—forced down—and the universe, in its blunt fairness, had kept the receipt.
+Sinking tended to wash you clean; floating tended to keep you intact.
+Ziggaboot's density was lower—forced up—and the universe, in its blunt fairness, had kept the receipt.

 So he remembered the gray corridors.
 The clerks.
 The claw.
 The "execution" that was really just reassignment with a laugh track.